Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Related work

 Other works related to RCMDPs are tailored to somewhat different purposes.
-Explicit Explore, Exploit, or Escape (E4) \cite{Bossens2022} provides a framework for safe exploration based on RCMDPs and unknown reward and constraint-cost functions.
+Explicit Explore, Exploit, or Escape (E4) \cite{Bossens2022} provides a framework for safe exploration in RCMDPs.
 The approach distinguishes between known states, where the CMDP model and therefore the value function is approximately correct, and unknown states, where a worst-case assumption is taken on the transitions and the constraint-cost.
 The approach yields near-optimal policies for the underlying CMDP in polynomial time while satisfying the constraint-cost budget at all times.
 While the approach has solid theoretical support, maintaining safety throughout exploration is not always the primary concern and comes at significant training costs.
-The present paper assumes the state-action trajectories are already available such that safe exploration is not required.
-Mankowitz et al. (2020) introduce the R3C objective \cite{Mankowitz2020a}, combining the worst-case value and the worst-case constraint over distinct simulators with different parametrisations being run for one step from the current state computed from the nominal model.
+The present paper is mainly interested in the final policy being safe rather than in safe exploration, and assumes an uncertainty set is available at the start of learning.
+The R3C objective \cite{Mankowitz2020a} combines the worst-case value and the worst-case constraint over distinct simulators with different parametrisations being run for one step from the current state.
 Avoiding to explicitly compute the transition dynamics matrix makes it applicable to large scale domains such as control problems.
 However, the number of simulators must be limited (e.g. 4 distinct transition dynamics), thereby reducing the worst-case robustness and the scope of robustness.
-The present paper focuses on L1 uncertainty sets derived from state-action trajectories; such sets include a much wider range of dynamics and do not require significant prior knowledge of the environment (e.g. the internal parameters of a simulator) for their construction.
+The present paper focuses on L1 uncertainty sets derived from state-action trajectories; such sets include a much wider range of dynamics and do not require significant prior knowledge of the environment (e.g. the internal parameters of a simulator).